Nebraska Math & Science Summer Institutes 2018

 The goal of the Nebraska Math and Science Summer Institutes is to offer Nebraska teachers of math and science intellectually rich graduate coursework that will enhance their ability to offer their students challenging courses and curricula.
 NMSSI courses are designed with teachers' schedules in mind, with 40 hours of instruction concentrated into a one-week period for one course, or a pair of courses over a two-week period.

 To make the NMSSI professional development opportunities more affordable, we have asked the University of Nebraska-Lincoln to offer tuition discounts to Nebraska teachers who take our summer courses.
 Nebraska teachers qualify for a Tuition Fellowship of 20 percent of in-state tuition for many of these graduate courses.
 The tuition discount does not apply to online courses.
-Teachers may apply for additional fellowships to help cover the remaining tuition costs (application will open in March 2018).
+Teachers may apply for additional fellowships to help cover the remaining tuition costs.
 Fellowships are available through the NMSSI to eligible Nebraska teachers while funds are available.
 Please note that due to budget cuts in 2018, we can no longer offer free lunches for NMSSI courses.

 The Teach Nebraska program provides an opportunity for Nebraska teachers to enroll in graduate level classes at the University of Nebraska-Lincoln in one simple process.
 As a Teach Nebraska student you will have the ability to enroll in master's- and doctoral-level courses in a variety of areas that will allow you to advance your career.
 For information and to apply, visit Teach Nebraska.
 The Teach Nebraska contact in Graduate Studies is Mary Ashbury.
 Contact her at (402) 472-9539 or email@example.com.